Calcium and Menopause: The requirements to stay healthy

 Studies suggest that exceeding the RDA of calcium doesn’t actually increase bone health in patients with osteoporosis but meeting your daily needs now and taking preventative measures will reduce your risk of fracture in the future.

-And remember that calcium is only part of the equation for strong bones: exercise, a healthy diet, and refraining from smoking are very important as well.
+And remember that calcium is only part of the equation for strong bones: if you want toprevent osteoporosis, exercise, a healthy diet, and refraining from smoking.

 Jan now maintains her bone strength by eating calcium-rich foods, doing yoga with her husband, and walking to the grocery store instead of driving.
 She can focus her attention on her book club and adult children knowing that she’s doing everything she can to prevent another fracture.